georgescutelnicu/Live-Chat/README.md

 - **SocketIO:** A library for adding real-time, bidirectional communication between clients and the server, allowing for instant messaging updates.
 - **HTML and CSS:** Front-end components are built using HTML for structure and CSS for styling.

-Python: The core programming language used for server-side logic and SocketIO event handling.

 ## Preview
 <br>